Acute lymphocytic leukemiaAcute lymphoblastic (or lymphocytic) leukemia

 Dinner S, Gurbuxani S, Jain N, Stock W. Acute lymphoblastic leukemia in adults.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 66.

 National Comprehensive Cancer Network website.
 NCCN Guidelines Acute Lymphoblastic Leukemia.
-V1.2017. www.nccn.org/patients/guidelines/all/files/assets/common/downloads/files/all.pdf.
-Accessed April 19, 2018.
+V1.2019. www.nccn.org/patients/guidelines/content/PDF/all-patient.pdf.
+Accessed September 17, 2020.

 Tubergen DG, Bleyer A, Ritchey AK, Friehling E. The leukemias.
-In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 495.
+21th ed.
+Philadelphia, PA: Elsevier; 2020:chap 522.

 Reviewed By: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.